“JUST WHAT IS THAT FOAM?”

 NEXT STEPS

-Future research should assess the foam’s potential to accumulate heavy metals and industrial toxins (including PFASs) in addition to further investigation of microcystin toxins in the foam.
+Future research should continue to assess the foam’s potential to accumulate heavy metals and industrial toxins (including PFAS) in addition to further investigation of microcystin toxins in the foam.

 As part of this ongoing research initiative, we are documenting observations of lake foam from citizens using the survey form below.
 Your reports help us document the extent and timing of these foaming events, and may help us make research decisions on sampling efforts.